 A medallion, formerly part of a Roman tombstone dated with 2nd century, seen in a wall of a building in the city of Wels (Stadtplatz 18).
 The man is wearing a Roman toga, the lady is dressed with a Celtic costume.
 During the Roman era the city of Wels was known as Ovilava and served as capital city of the Roman province Noricum Ripense.

 Roman millstone (3rd century) seen in Wels, Austria.
 The stone, also known as millarium, mentions Emperor Maximinus Thrax and tells about reconstructed streets and bridges after an invasion by the Alamanni.

 This building generally known as Hoffmannsches Freihaus or Haus der Salome Alt was first mentioned in 1464.
 The name Freihaus (‘Free House’) refers to the fact that the residents of this building were outside the jurisdiction of the city court and were exempt from municipal taxes.

-In front of the railway station of Wels I came across this sort of contemporary art.
-Powered by solar panels only and fixed on flexible poles the lights started to shake as soon as there was a breeze in the street.
+In front of the railway station of Wels, I discovered this artwork.
+Fixed on flexible poles, the lights started to shake as soon as there was a breeze in the street.
 Solar panels provided the lamps with energy.